• Free Stuff

 📉 Navigating Unemployment Benefits

-Losing your job is one of the most stressful things you can go through, and figuring out the unemployment system can feel overwhelming.
+Losing your job is stressful, and trying to figure out unemployment benefits can feel overwhelming.

 How to Apply for Unemployment Insurance (UI)

-Unemployment Insurance is a joint state-federal program.
-This means that while the federal government provides guidelines, you must apply directly with the specific unemployment agency for the state where you worked.
-Be extremely careful of scam websites that look official; only use the links from the official Department of Labor website.
+Unemployment Insurance is a joint state-federal program, which means the federal government sets the rules, but you apply through the unemployment agency in the state where you worked.

 • Official Resource: dol.gov/general/topic/unemployment-insurance